University Museum

 • Millington-Barnard Collection of Scientific Instruments

-• David M. Robinson Collection of Greek and Roman Antiquities
+• David M. Robinson Memorial Collection of Greek and Roman Antiquities

 • The Seymour Lawrence Collection of American Art